mobilizingcs/ids_labs/unit_1/lab1c/lab1c.md

 Exporting
 ========================================================

-- To begin, go to the Mobilize Landing,  `https://lausd.mobilizingcs.org/landing/`
+- To begin, go to your class Mobilize Landing page.
   - Click on the <font color="green">Campaign Manager</font>
   - Fill in your username and password and click "Sign in."
 <center>![Campaign manager](images/campaign_manager.png)</center>